 - Meaning/Purpose: Is our mission and company values important to our employees?
 How does our organization contribute to better the world?
 Do employees understand how their job role contributes to the greater good, finding meaning and motivation at the workplace.

 - Communication: Does our leadership communicate frequently and consistently about what’s going on?
 Are we transparent in our communications?
 Do we explain the why behind changes?

 - Decision Making: Do we provide the appropriate decision-making authority to all employees in the organization?
 Do I know who to work with to get a decision made?

 - Goals/Strategy: Are we aligned with the overall organization goals and strategy?
 Is the strategy meaningful to employees?
 Is everyone clear on how we will achieve our strategy?

 Some of these attributes of company culture might match your organization’s values.
 Shared values are also important because they describe the way we achieve the overall mission of the organization.
 Values can be used to describe your culture.
 For example, “We have a performance-based culture that encourages open and honest discussion and challenges the status quo.”

 Use your employee survey results to understand the current work environment.
-Then decide what attributes of culture you want to keep and develop a plan to eliminate those elements that are toxic.
+Then decide what attributes of the current culture you want to keep and develop a plan to eliminate those elements that are toxic or contributing to a weak culture.
 Make a plan to communicate the organizational culture to employees and leaders.
-Measure again in six months to a year to see if employees are seeing a difference in their experience.
-Culture change takes time, so be consistent in creating experiences and stories that align with the desired attributes of a strong culture.
+Measure again in six months to a year to see if employees are seeing a difference in their experience, viewing the changes as creating a healthy culture.
+Organizational culture change takes time, so be consistent in creating experiences and stories that align with the desired attributes of a strong culture.
 Contact DecisionWise to further improve your organization’s culture and employee experience.